PedroAugustoRamalhoDuarte/inertia-rails-docs/docs/installation/client-side.md

 Next, update your main JavaScript file to boot your Inertia app.
 To accomplish this, we'll initialize the client-side framework with the base Inertia component.

-Place the above content in your `app/frontend/entrypoints/inertia.jsx`.
-And after that import this file inside application.js
+Place the below content in your `app/frontend/entrypoints/inertia.jsx`.
+And after that import this file inside `application.js`

 ::: code-group